ohmrun/stx_ds/README.md

 For collections with one entry point i.e stack/queue, doesn't infer any 'endedness'.

-###Array / Hash###
+###Index / Hash###
-In this schema there is no real difference between an Array and a Hash at the interface level:
+In this schema there is no real difference between an Index and a Hash at the interface level:

             interface Indexed<V> implements Locatable<Int,V>